Hongyanlee0614/Python-Data-Science/README.md

 # Python Data Science

-This repository contains projects related to Data Science in Python
+This repository contains Data Science problems solving in Python done using Jupyter Notebook

 * **Fake News Detection**</br>
 This is a simple classification problem which involves NLP such as TF-IDF Vectorizer and Passive Aggresive Classifier